Sonia-96/MyStudyNotes/Data Visualization & Analysis/DataScience.md

 10. `.1 + .1 +.1 == .3` get false

-Q:
+11. Deep copy & shallow copy

-- Deep copy & shallow copy
+    - shallow copy: only copy the address
-- what's
+    - deep copy: copy the values

 ## Pandas

 1. series: a serie is a column.
 The data in a serie are the same type.
    - index: id of a row
 2. slicing:
-   - `iloc` is using the position, and the same as `[]`. loc is using index. index is included, but location is non-included
+   - `iloc` is using the position, and is the same as `[]`. `loc` is using index. index is included, but location is non-included

 ## NumPy